-properly come before the Meeting or any adjournments thereof.
+2. Ratifying the appointment of KPMG LLP as independent public auditors of the Company for the fiscal year ending December 31, 2005.
+0 0 0 3.
+To transact such other business, in their discretion as may properly come before the Meeting or any adjournments thereof.
+0 0 0

-- Proposal to ratify the appointment of KMPG LLP as the independent auditors of VIVUS, Inc. for fiscal 2004; To transact such other business, in their discretion, as may For O Against O Abstain - C. Authorized Signatures Sign Here This Section must be completed for your instructions to be executed.
+C Authorized Signatures-Sign Here-This section must be completed for your instructions to be executed.

-Either of such attorneys or substitutes shall have and may exercise all of the powers of said attorneys-in-fact hereunder.
-NOTE: This Proxy should be marked, dated and signed by the stockholder(s) exactly as his, her or its name appears hereon, and returned promptly in the enclosed envelope.
+This Proxy should be marked, dated and signed by the stockholder(s) exactly as his, her or its name appears hereon, and returned promptly in the enclosed envelope.
 Persons signing in a fiduciary capacity should so indicate.
 If shares are held by joint tenants or as community property, both should sign.